Annual Oratorical Contest

 1. Choose a Speech

 Frederick Douglass wrote and gave many speeches throughout his life and career.
-To make things a little more simple, we have selected five of his speeches for students to choose from, so before applying, you need to know which one of the four you will be reciting.
+To make things a little more simple, we have selected four of his speeches for students to choose from, so before applying, you need to know which one of the four you will be reciting.

 A Friendly Word to Maryland - Delivered November 17, 1864